Sangga Sinnayah is a huge advocate of sustainable living.

 Sangga's green efforts have also been noticed by the public and NGOs, who call him up and volunteer to channel funds towards his cause.

-Asked on the way forward, Sangga said he has a list of programmes lined up for SJKT Bayan Lepas in the coming months.
+Asked on the way forward, Sangga said he has a list of programmes lined up for SJKT Bayan Lepas in the coming days and months.

 "It is not sufficient for my generation to be environmentally conscious.